opf/openproject/docs/development/product-development-handbook/README.md

 ## 3. Phases

-The development process is split into three phases, with the first being "Requirements collection and specification", followed by "Building" to be completed by the "Release".
+The development process is split into three phases, with the first being "Requirements collection and specification", followed by "Building", to be completed by the "Release".
 While the split helps to explain the process, it is misleading at the same time as it suggests the process to be more segregated than it is actually lived.
 Whenever new knowledge is acquired, e.g. limitations in the technology or an additional feature aspect, that knowledge can be incorporated into the development without having to halt and restart the full process.

 At the same time, features are bundled into versions to be released.
-However, this does not limit the building of a feature to only take place in a single version, though.
+However, this does not limit the building of a feature to only take place in a single version.
 Since the application supports feature flags, features can be developed over multiple versions while remaining hidden until they are deemed complete, at which point the feature flag is removed and by that the feature officially released.

 Since multiple teams are working on different features of different sizes, the process for each can be in a different phase.